 When Was the First Use of Hmb Reported?

-HMB has been found to increase the rate of metabolism in the body and enhances the efficiency with which the body breaks down the carbohydrates and fats that are ingested during strength training.
+HMB has been found to increase the rate of metabolism in the body and enhance the efficiency with which the body breaks down the carbohydrates and fats that are ingested during strength training.
 It also enhances the amount of protein that is absorbed and utilized during exercise.
 During intense physical activities, the metabolic rate is higher and the energy requirements are greatest.
 HMB allows the muscles to reach their peak efficiency in providing energy requirements and to preserve muscle mass after intense workout sessions.

 Athletes who are looking to boost their physical performance and enhance their overall health may want to consider using an HMB supplement.
 Although this substance has not been found to have any significant effect on body composition or muscle strength in non-athletes, some studies have shown an improvement in body composition and muscle strength in athletes who have used HMB supplements.
 However, these results were not large enough to indicate the superiority of HMB over whey protein.